 5.1 Presented by SLH

-Key points noted by the AGM
+Key points noted by the SMM

 This item gave members an overview of the Union’s accounts for the past academic year, 1 August 2019 to 31 July 2020.

 SLH reiterated that SUBU’s purpose was to benefit its members, the students at the University.
 Its aim was to represent the interests and welfare of all BU students.
 SUBU was the recognised channel between students and the University, and the Union’s key goal was to promote cultural, sporting, and social activities for students throughout the year.